smimram/GETCO2022/index.md

 recent survey on multiparameter persistent homology that I have coauthored with Michael Lesnick.

+#### Claudia Landi: _Computing the matching distance of multi-parameter persistence from Morse critical values_

+Multi-parameter persistence modules are promising tools in topological data analysis of multivariate data that still need to maintain their promises due to their heavy computational and theoretical intricacies.
+They are defined by applying homology to multi-filtered cell complexes.
+On the other hand, discrete Morse theory is a well-understood theory that permits reducing a cell complex to the critical cells of a gradient vector field.
+Critical cells carry all the relevant homological information about the input data.
+A connection between the two theories comes from the fact that the entrance values of critical cells are sufficient to determine the fibered rank invariant of multi-parameter persistence.
+In this talk, after reviewing such a connection, I'll consider the matching distance to compare the rank invariant of two persistence modules.
+I'll show recent results about the exact computation of the matching distance using only the geometric patterns of the entrance values of the critical cells in the filtrations.
+This is joint work with Asilata Bapat, Robyn Brooks, Celia Hacker, and Barbara Mahler.

 ## Submissions

 The conference will feature contributed talks.
 Important dates are